 I love the autumn tree colours.
 Last October we visited Westonbirt Arboretum but had a disappointing day out as it was incredibly busy.
-This year we went to Batsford Arboretum instead which is much smaller but still has some impressive autumn displays.
+This year we went to Batsford Arboretum instead.
+It’s much smaller but still has some impressive autumn displays.

 Batsford Arboretum is located near Moreton-in-Marsh, a picture perfect Cotswold town with honey coloured buildings.
-The town has a railway station with frequent connections from London, Oxford and Hereford so we made use of our family railcard and arrived by train.
+The town has a railway station with frequent connections from Oxford so we used our family railcard and arrived by train.

 The Monarch’s Way

 Our first port of call was the Tourist Office to get walking directions to the Arboretum.
 It’s a straightforward and flat route, which takes you along a short stretch of the Monarch’s Way, a 615 mile long distance trail.

 The trail follows (approximately) the route that Charles II took on his escape from England.
 It took Charles 6 weeks to flee but fortunately we only had to walk for 30 minutes to reach our destination.
 The track is well signposted but the fields were pretty muddy from recent rain.